mstksg/inCode/copy/entries/story-of-shapes.md

 shape!
 For more information on using this, I've written [a blog post in the past][regex]. `Ap` gives you a free "monoid" on your shapes, but in a way `Free` gives you a "tree" for your shapes, where the sequence of shapes depends on which way you go down their results.
+But, importantly, `fmap` won't ever change what would or would not be parsed.

 [regex]: https://blog.jle.im/entry/free-alternative-regexp.html